 How much rent should I charge?

-Unfortunately, there is no blanket set formula that will reveal an exact figure as to how much rent investors should charge on properties.
+Unfortunately, there is no set formula that will reveal an exact figure for how much rent investors should charge on properties.

 Common traps and pitfalls you should avoid

 Deciding on what rent to charge can be a minefield and there are a number of common mistakes investors make that you should avoid.

 Charging rent that is lower than the average property on the market